Home Buyer Protection Insurance – Is it something I should consider?

 What is Home Buyers’ Protection Insurance?

 Home Buyers’ Protection Insurance can protect you in the event of being gazumped, or if the seller changes their mind.
-It’s proving to be a popular product in this time of corona uncertainty and for first time buyers.
+It’s proving to be a popular product in this time of corona uncertainty and competitive market with the risk of chains falling through.

 What is the risk of a purchase falling through?